-This means that if today is June 1st, and your old system shows a member with a 1-year contract starting on January 1st, you should set them up in Zen Planner with the same exact membership terms (a 1-year contract with a membership begin date on January 1st).
+This means that if today is June 1st, and your old system shows a member with a 1-year membership starting on January 1st, you should set them up in Zen Planner with the same exact membership terms (a 1-year membership with a membership begin date on January 1st).
 This will create a bunch of past-due bills, which we will handle in the next step below.

 Creating Shared Memberships

 Zen Planner has the ability to share a single membership across multiple people or multiple family members.
 This is mostly used to set up memberships that are shared between spouses or for corporate groups.
 We highly recommend that that you set up your most common membership options ahead of time (as explained in Set Up Your Membership Options) and group people into their families.
 Once you have select the head of household for the family, you can create a membership and share it with other people.